Optimal Network Compression: Conclusion

 \section{Conclusion}

 In this work we presented a general formulation for the optimal network compression problem and found it to be NP-hard.
 We then focused on an objective function taking the form of systemic risk measures.
 In particular, we consider systematic shocks in order to find tractable analytical forms for these systemic risk measures.
 Such scenarios allow us to generalize the work of, e.g.,~\cite{AOT15} to consider the robustness of various network topologies.
+In particular, we found that for heterogeneous networks under systematic shocks, even for a simple heterogeneous three bank system, the robust fragility results of~\cite{AOT15} no longer hold generally.
+We use a genetic algorithm and show that, in a simple example of three-bank system, the algorithm performs as well as the optimal network found using an interior point algorithm for the rerouting problem and non-conservative compression.
+Our numerical studies on the European banking system show that if the systemic risk measures are not explicitly part of the objective function of the optimal compression problem, we may end up with suboptimal outcomes or, even worse, an increase in systemic risk.
+Our illustrative example on this system shows that the optimal network compression can find significant systemic risk improvements over the original network.
+Further studies to systematically investigate the sensitivity of these results to the networks under study would be of general interest.
+This includes generalizing the robust fragility results of~\cite{AOT15} beyond the symmetric i.i.d.\ assumptions used in that work.

 We wish to highlight a few notable directions to extend the network compression problem.
 First, more complex compression rules should be studied; specifically, we may wish to impose different constraints so that compression can only occur over some given subsets of nodes in the initial network, such as compressing liabilities by country.
 It would be critical to understand the relation between systemic risk reduction and the choice of this subset of the initial financial network that are permitted to compress.
 Another area of interest would be to determine how the presence of multiple CCPs could affect the optimal network compression outcome.
 Further research may determine the sensitivity of the outcome to the CCPs capitalizations.
-Moreover, designing blockchains and smart contract technology that could integrate multilateral netting and network compression remains an open problem.
+Moreover, designing blockchains and smart contract technology that could integrate network compression remains an open problem.
+Furthermore, as suggested by an anonymous referee, the optimal compression problem can be utilized in a two-stage optimization setting in order to select between different solutions of the maximal compression problem (as, e.g., non-conservative compression generally leads to multiple solutions).
 We leave these and some other related issues on the effects of network compression on capital requirements and Basel III regulatory constraints for future research.